Page last updated: 13 July 2025

 What are Bali’s peak tourist months?

-- July 2023 saw the highest number of visitors (541,353).
-This was due to the summer holidays in many countries, making it a prime time for international travel to Bali’s beaches and cultural festivals.
+- July is the peak time to visit Bali with visitors totalling 625,665.
+This is driven by summer holidays in many countries, making it a prime period for international travel to Bali’s beaches and cultural festivals.

-- August attracted 522,141 visitors due to the ongoing summer vacation period and favourable weather conditions.
+- August attracted 616,641 visitors thanks to the ongoing summer vacation period and favourable weather conditions.

 How popular is Bali as a tourist destination?